PennTURBO/disease-diagnosis-knowledgegraph-pipeline/old/OntoRefine_ICD9CM_SNOMED_mapping_to_RDF.md

-**`icd9_to_snomed.triples.file`** should be set to the name of a file containing an RDF direct mapping of the ICD9/SNOMED relations available in https://download.nlm.nih.gov/umls/kss/mappings/ICD9CM_TO_SNOMEDCT/ICD9CM_TO_SNOMEDCT_DIAGNOSIS_201812.zip.
-See https://www.nlm.nih.gov/research/umls/mapping_projects/icd9cm_to_snomedct.html for documentatio. **Contrary to recent claims, these mappings are updated (yearly), and the disease diagnosis workflow should ahve a method for regenreating them in an automated fashio.** A UMLS account is required to obtain the ICD9/SNOMED mappings.
-See https://uts.nlm.nih.gov//license.html

-These ICD9/SNOMED RDF direct mappings only need to be created once, and any one of several approaches could be used, as long as they use the predicates expected by  `disease_diagnosis_dev.R`.
-Up to now, GraphDB's OntoRefine feature has been used (http://graphdb.ontotext.com/documentation/free/loading-data-using-ontorefine.html).
-OntoRefine's default settings can be used to load the two CSV files from `ICD9CM_TO_SNOMEDCT_DIAGNOSIS_201812.zip` into two different OntoRefine projects.
+TURBOs direct-mapped RDF version of the NLM's ICD9CM/SNOMED RDF mappings only should be recreated anually, and any one of several approaches could be used, as long as they use the predicates expected by  `disease_diagnosis_dev.R`.
+Historically, GraphDB's point-and-click [OntoRefine](http://graphdb.ontotext.com/documentation/free/loading-data-using-ontorefine.html) feature was been used.
+OntoRefine's default settings can be used to load the two CSV files from an archive like`ICD9CM_TO_SNOMEDCT_DIAGNOSIS_201812.zip` into two different OntoRefine projects.
 The following SPARQL could then be run over each of the two projects to load the direct mappings into one named graph.